-Background checks are done though our HR department.
+Background checks are done though our HR department, and are a requirement to have before hire.
 We do professional reference checks, personal reference checks and all employees are run for a criminal background check through the State of Michigan’s ICHAT system.

 5) Are your caregivers insured and bonded?

 Yes, they are.

 6) What qualifications, licensing, certifications, experience and training do you require of your workers?

 Our employees are of all skill levels: RN’s, LPN’s, CENA’s and HHA’s.
 We care for a variety of clients with many different care levels such as Traumatic Brain Injury, Spinal Cord Injuries (quadriplegics and paraplegics,) special needs children on Trach’s and ventilators, Alzheimer’s, Dementia, stroke’s, and basic daily living.
 Each client is specific as to the care that needs to be delivered and we will send the appropriate caregiver pending on the skill needed for that particular client.
 We do case specific training as each home is different.
 We have licensed RN’s & LPN’s that train our aides and have a training classroom in our facility.
 Some employees are new to the health care field and fresh from training and some are seasoned veterans that have been with us for 30 plus years.
 If the employee isn’t comfortable with the care being delivered we will provide more training or move a different caregiver on the case.

 7) Is your agency certified and/or accredited by any state or federal government agency?